Skip to main content

 Three "tricks" have circulated on forums for 20 years and still cause data loss every week.
 None of them belong in 2026.

 The freezer trick.
 The idea: cool the drive to mechanically retract the stuck head.
 This method sometimes worked between 2005 and 2010 on IBM Deskstar 75GXP drives suffering from thermal stiction.
-On modern drives (since around 2012), the condensation risk on removal from the freezer instantly destroys heads on restart: a 100 µm ice crystal shreds the magnetic coating at 7200 RPM.
-DriveSavers explicitly refuses any drive that has undergone this treatment.
-Secure Data Recovery charges 30 % more for these cases.
+On modern drives (since around 2012), the condensation risk on removal from the freezer instantly destroys heads on restart: a tiny ice crystal shreds the magnetic coating at 7200 RPM.
+DriveSavers explicitly refuses any drive that has undergone this treatment, and labs generally consider a frozen drive a harder, costlier case.

 Tapping the drive ("percussive maintenance").
 Striking the drive with the palm to "unstick" the head: brilliant in folk theory, catastrophic in practice.
 A 50 g lateral shock on a drive spinning at 5400 RPM guarantees a head crash.
 Modern drives tolerate only 30 g while running (WD, Seagate spec).
 Put the drive down gently and move to the next step.